-MACRA, or the Medicare Access and CHIP Reauthorization Act, was signed in April of 2015 and will go into effect on January 1, 2020.
-MACRA prohibits the sale of Medicare Supplement policies that provide coverage for Part B deductibles (C, F, and High Deductible F).
+MACRA, or the Medicare Access and CHIP Reauthorization Act, is a federal law that was signed in April of 2015.
+In 2020 it will prohibit the sale of Medicare Supplement (Medigap) policies that provide coverage for Part B deductibles (C, F, and High Deductible F).

-Everything will go through MIPS, or the Merit-Based Incentive Payment System.
-Providers will receive a score based on quality, use of resources, practice improvement, and meaningful use of certified technology.
+By 2020, everything will go through MIPS, or the Merit-Based Incentive Payment System.
+Physicians will receive a score based on quality, use of resources, practice improvement, and meaningful use of certified technology.
 That score will determine pay adjustments.